diogo-pessoa/video-trends/README.md

 ### Introduction

-This is a project for the course "Big Data Analytics" at the Atlantic Technological University Donegal.

-The Project uses the dataset made public at [Divvy Data](https://divvybikes.com/system-data).
-The dataset is a collection of data from the bike sharing scheme in Chicago.
-The data is available in CSV format and is split into two files, one for the trips and one for the stations.

-The goal is to make the project usable locally by loading a sample of the dataset, then using Pandas for speed and simplicity of the analysis.
-Then, use pySpark and synapse to train a model and make predictions. review performance, go back to feature engineering to improve performance.

-The project tested on `Google Collab Entrerpise`.

-To see a full run of the Whole project, please refer to the notebook [supervisor_bikeshare](notebooks/supervisor_bikeshare.ipynb).
-This notebook calls all other notebooks in the correct order, and loads the images.

 ### Notebooks description

 This project have multiple notebooks, each with a specific scope.
 The idea is to simplify the analysis and make it easier to follow.